jdejesus7466/gpt_blog/README.md

 - The script uses OpenAI's `gpt-3.5-turbo-instruct` model.
 - `max_tokens` is set to 400, and `temperature` is set to 0.3 for controlled creativity.
 - Ensure you have an active OpenAI API key with sufficient quota to generate responses.

-## License
-This project is free to use and modify.
-Feel free to contribute or improve upon it! 🚀